Authorise your shares

 - select ‘amend an existing work’

-- type in the tune code or ISWC – you can find this, as above, by clicking ‘my works’ on the member homepage or by searching the database using your CAE number
+- type in the tune code or ISWC – you can find this, as above, by clicking ‘my works’ on the member homepage or by search works using your CAE number

 - when the work appears, click ‘amend’